 Phoenix, AZ Sex Crimes Lawyer

 You are in a difficult and stressful situation if someone wrongly accuses you of aggravated sexual assault.
 It’s crucial to understand that not all sexual assault charges are true, and that false or incorrect allegations can be made.
+It’s also important to understand the difference between assault vs battery, as these two terms are not interchangeable.

 Regardless of the facts surrounding an aggravated sexual assault allegation, retaining the services of an experienced sex crimes attorney is critical to a successful resolution.
 Call today to find out how a sex crimes lawyer from the Ybarra Maldonado Group can help you defend against this charge.
 We provide a confidential and free consultation.
 Call (602) 910-4040 to make sure you receive protection for your rights.